Why Instagrammers Are Going Wild Coloring in These Debt Free Charts

 Over the next seven years, Nash had no idea that word of her charts was spreading on social media and Pinterest.
 People were downloading them constantly.

-Why Coloring Can Help You Reach Your Goals
+How a Debt Free Chart Can Help You Reach Your Goals

 That’s what Debt Free Charts offer.
 They make the stale process of paying off debt interactive.
 Every payment is a celebration of moving one step closer to that vision board goal.